 For the motorcycle owner, there are plenty of reasons to love this unique way to get around, and there are definitely benefits to being a motorcyclist.
 Riding a motorcycle places the rider in the open air, experiencing the excitement of travel in a way that simply cannot be experienced in a car.
 In addition, motorcycles use far less fuel than traditional automobiles.
-These are just two among many reasons to ride a motorcycle – but for the motorcyclist, it is also important to remember the many risks that come with the excitement and joy of motorcycling.
-Following all the appropriate safety procedures can help keep you safe, and in the event that you are in a crash, our motorcycle accident lawyers serving Sandy Springs, GA, are here to help.
+These are just two of many reasons to ride a motorcycle – but for the motorcyclist, it is also important to remember the many risks that come with the excitement and joy of motorcycling.
+Following all the appropriate safety procedures can help keep you safe, and in the event that you are in a crash, call a motorcycle accident lawyer near Sandy Springs, GA, for help.

 Compared to the enclosed nature of traditional cars and trucks, it is clear that motorcycles offer less protection to their riders.
 Because of the exposed nature of the riders, motorcycle accident victims often have injuries that are very serious.
-That is why motorcycle accident lawyers in Sandy Springs are here.
-Motorcycles are smaller in size, lighter in weight, and leave their riders exposed to hazards, obstacles, and the road itself, increasing the risk of serious injury to a rider even in a slow speed accident.
+That is why personal injury lawyers near Sandy Springs are here.
+Motorcycles are smaller in size, lighter in weight, and leave their riders exposed to hazards, obstacles, and the road itself, increasing the risk of serious injury to a rider even in a slow-speed accident.
 Motorcycle wrecks can be unexpected and chaotic, so your motorcycle wreck lawyers in Sandy Springs, GA, will need as much information as you can possibly provide about your accident.

 Every year, the United States National Highway Traffic and Safety Administration reports statistics regarding a number of accident and safety facts, and among these are motorcycle accidents state by state.
 In the state of Georgia, these statistics are used as guidance to changes in state law, with the goal of reducing and minimizing the number of serious or fatal accidents involving motorcyclists in our state.